 Head of Department: Mr A Toner

-Geography Teacher: Mrs F Jones
+Geography Teacher & second in charge: Mrs F Jones

 Geography is studied throughout the school and is a popular option at GCSE.
 Opportunities for fieldwork studies form an intrinsic part of the course at each key stage, the demonstration of fieldwork skills being an essential element of both GCSE and A-level examinations.

 We hope that as many of the boys as possible gain an awareness of place, environmental responsibility and an understanding of cultural diversity.
 We aim to stimulate an interest in, and a wonder of, the world around us and give the boys a desire to explore and to travel confidently.
 The study of geography provides a meaningful context for developing transferable skills - literacy, numeracy, ICT, problem solving, thinking skills and enquiry.
 It should enable the boys to make well-informed judgements and help them to understand that there may be more than one way of tackling real-world problems.
 It is for these reasons that geographers are amongst the most employable graduates.
+There is a thriving Geography Club at BWS attended by students from years 7-13.
+Everyone is welcome to come to E1 on Thursday lunchtimes.

 Students follow the WJEC Eduqas B (9-1) and start working towards this in year 9